 On August 11, 2020, our sponsor subscribed to purchase 5,031,250 founder shares.
 On August 13, 2020, our sponsor paid \$25,000, or approximately \$0.005 per share, for certain expenses on behalf of us in exchange for issuance of the founder shares.
+On October 27, 2020, 718,750 founder shares were contributed back to the company for no consideration, resulting in there being 4,312,500 founder shares issued and outstanding, of which 562,500 shares are subject to forfeiture if the underwriters do not exercise their over-allotment option in full.
+On November 9, 2020, our sponsor transferred 25,000 founder shares to each of our independent director nominees.
+These 125,000 shares are not subject to forfeiture in the event the underwriters' over-allotment option is not exercised.
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares upon completion of this offering.
-If we increase or decrease the size of this offering, we will effect a stock capitalization or a share surrender or other appropriate mechanism, as applicable, with respect to our shares of Class B common stock immediately prior to the consummation of the offering in such amount as to maintain the ownership of our sponsor and certain of our directors (and other permitted transferees, if any) at 20% of the issued and outstanding shares of our common stock upon the consummation of this offering.
-Up to 656,250 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
-The shares transferred to certain of our directors will not be subject to forfeiture in the event the underwriters' over-allotment option is not exercised.
-The founder shares (including the shares of Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.
+If we increase or decrease the size of this offering, we will effect a stock capitalization or a share surrender or other appropriate mechanism, as applicable, with respect to our shares of Class B common stock immediately prior to the consummation of the offering in such amount as to maintain the ownership of our initial stockholders (and other permitted transferees, if any) at 20% of the issued and outstanding shares of our common stock upon the consummation of this offering.
+Up to 562,500 founder shares transferred to certain of our directors will not be subject to forfeiture in the event the underwriters' over-allotment option is not exercised.
+The founder shares of our contain the ownership of our initial stockholders (and other permitted transferees, if any) at 20% of the issued and outstanding shares of our common stock upon the consummation of this offering.
+Up to 562,500 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is not exercised.
+The shares transferred to certain of our di

-Our sponsor has committed, pursuant to a written agreement, to purchase 5,750,000 private placement warrants (or 6,275,000 private placement warrants if the over-allotment option is exercised in full) for a purchase price of \$1.00 per whole warrant in a private placement that will occur concurrently with the closing of this offering.
-As such, our sponsor's interest in this transaction is valued at between \$5,750,000 and \$6,275,000, depending on the number of private placement warrants purchased.
+Our sponsor has committed, pursuant to a written agreement, to purchase 6,500,000 private placement warrants (or 7,175,000 private placement warrants if the over-allotment option is exercised in full) for a purchase price of \$1.00 per whole warrant in a private placement that will occur concurrently with the closing of this offering.
+As such, our sponsor's interest in this transaction is valued at between \$6,500,000 and \$7,175,000, depending on the number of private placement warrants purchased.
 Each private placement warrant entitles the holder to purchase one share of our Class A common stock at \$11.50 per share, subject to adjustments as described herein.
 The private placement warrants (including the shares of Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.